Now is obviously not the time to be setting off on a globetrotting bike trip.

 Side-sleepers and others who prefer space to spread out will appreciate the popular, rectangular MAX version, which also comes in large and wide sizes.

-For the ultimate in all-season camping luxury, the 895g Exped DownMat XP 9 is a 9cm thick, down-filled, inflatable mattress with an astronomical R‑value of 7.8.
+For the ultimate in all-season camping luxury, the 895g Exped DownMat 9 is a 9cm thick, down-filled, inflatable mattress with an astronomical R‑value of 7.8.
 Exped say this translates into comfort at ‑38ºC for an average user.

 (I used a thinner DownMat 7 at ‑33ºC on a winter ride through Norway and Sweden – watch the short film here – and can personally attest that they’re bloody warm.)

 It’s far heavier than the rest of the mats in this category, but still relatively light for its amazing insulating power.

 The updated version includes an inflation sack, which is particularly welcome in winter when drawing deep lungfuls of frozen air before bedtime is the last thing you should be doing.

 If you’re looking for uncompromising comfort on a journey involving deep winter conditions, there’s little better in this niche than the DownMat.